-The following information provides the specific requirements for applying to the ISU Occupational Therapy (OT) Program.
-The requirements include the completion of a bachelor's degree, Graduate Record Exam (GRE) scores or Miller Analogies Test (MAT), grade point average, prerequisite course work, and volunteer or paid aide experience under the direct supervision of an occupational therapist.
+The following information provides the specific requirements for applying to the ISU Master of Occupational Therapy (MOT) Program.
+The requirements include the completion of a bachelor's degree, Graduate Record Exam (GRE) or Miller Analogies Test (MAT) scores, grade point average, prerequisite course work, and volunteer or paid aide experience under the direct supervision of an occupational therapist.
 Applicants must meet and/or exceed all of the listed requirements to be competitive in the application process.
 Please contact our admissions advisor if you have specific questions during the application process.

 Completion of a Bachelor's Degree

-Applicants must complete a bachelor’s degree from a college or university accredited in the U.S. or its equivalent from a school in another country.
+Applicants must complete a bachelor’s degree from any regionally accredited college or university in the United States or with equivalent preparation acquired in another country.
 This degree may be in progress during the application process but must be completed by August of the year an applicant plans to matriculate into our program.
 Successful applicants must provide official transcripts to the ISU Graduate School to verify degree.

 Applicants must have:

-- A minimum of an earned grade point average (GPA) of at least 3.0 over all upper division course work.
+- A minimum of an earned grade point average (GPA) of at least 3.0 over last 60 credits.

 - A minimum of 25 upper division credits must be completed, or in progress, by January of the year of admission for applications to be considered.

 - Applicants with advanced degrees may use the most recent upper division or graduate credits completed.

 Applicants must take either the Graduate Record Exam (GRE) or the Miller Analogies Test (MAT) and the scores must be received by the ISU Graduate School by the application deadline (January 15) for an application to be considered as meeting the deadline.
 The scores on these tests must meet the following requirements to be considered for admission:

 - A total combined score of at least 295 in the verbal and quantitative portions.

 - Verbal must be at least 146.

 - A minimum of 4.0 on the analytical portion.

 - A total score of 390.